Blair Athol, New South Wales: History

 British settlers began moving into the area in the early 19th century, establishing farms and orchards in the fertile soil.
 John Kidd, a Scotsman, built the original Blair Athol homestead in 1879.
 He named it after the village of Blair Atholl in Scotland.
 The following year he became the area's member of parliament, a position he held until 1904.
 In 1945, the land was sold to an engineering company who planned to build a factory in the area.
 Campbelltown Council rezoned the entire area as industrial in the hope that other industries would also move into the area but for the most part the land remained vacant.
 In 1992, the Council rezoned the land back to residential and the current suburb was born.

 Demographics

 According to the of Population, there were 2,725 residents in Blair Athol.
 In Blair Athol, 50.3% of people were born in Australia.
-The most common countries of birth were Philippines 9.1%, India 5.7%, Fiji 3.2%, Laos 2.9% and New Zealand 2.2%.
+The most common other countries of birth were Philippines 9.1%, India 5.7%, Fiji 3.2%, Laos 2.9% and New Zealand 2.2%.
 46.7% of residents only spoke English at home.
 Other languages spoken at home included Arabic 6.3%, Tagalog 5.9%, Hindi 4.8%, Lao 3.3% and Malayalam 3.0%.
 The most common responses for religion in Blair Athol were Catholic 30.9%, No Religion 15.3%, Islam 12.2%, Buddhism 7.2% and Anglican 6.8%.